 STX Athlete and Team USA player, Michelle Tumolo, is set to host her own special lacrosse coaching clinic at St Swithun’s School, Winchester, this summer.

-The two-hour event on Wednesday 14 August will coincide with Tumolo coaching at the St Swithun’s Triple Arrow summer camp (13-16 August).
+The two-hour event on Thursday 15 August will coincide with Tumolo coaching at the St Swithun’s Triple Arrow summer camp on 15 & 16 August.